nik-popov/tradevault-connectsync/ReadME.md

 ---

-## Opening a Pull Request
+## Opening a Pull Request 🔀

 After pushing your changes:

 1. Go to your fork on GitHub.
 2. Click the **"Compare & pull request"** button.
-3. Fill in a clear description of your changes and reference any related issues.
+3. Provide a clear description of your changes and reference any related issues.
 4. Submit your pull request to the main repository for review.

 ---

-## Additional Resources
+## Additional Resources 📚

 For more detailed instructions and troubleshooting, please refer to:
 - **[Production Guide](https://medium.com/@nik_75329/from-zero-to-deployed-a-comprehensive-guide-to-deploying-a-fastapi-project-with-docker-and-traefik-79283ae9e4b7)**